 While you can redeem your cash back for statement credits, gift cards, and merchandise with this card, the Blue Cash Preferred® Card from American Express simply cannot be ignored in this space.
 With this card, you’ll earn an astounding 6% back on your first $6,000 in grocery spending at U.S. supermarkets each year (then 1%), which will lead to $360 in rewards if you maximize this category.
 Plus you’ll get 3% cash back at U.S. gas stations and at select U.S. department stores, and 1% cash back on all other purchases.

-While this card does charge a $95 annual fee, the signup bonus alone more than covers it.
+While this card does charge a $95 annual fee (waived the first year), the signup bonus alone more than covers it.
 And if you spend a lot of money at U.S. supermarkets, you’ll recoup that investment several times over.
 Here are a few more details to consider:

 Blue Cash Preferred® Card from American Express